SyncfusionExamples/how-to-extract-text-from-a-PDF-document-in-net/README.md

 **IDEs**
 *  Visual Studio 2019/ Visual Studio 2022

-## Code snippet for Extract text from a specific page
+## Extract text from a specific page
 We will create a new .NET console application, add the Syncfusion PDF library package, and write the code

 ```csharp